BossHectorius/vn/README.md

 # INTRODUCTION

 ###  This is a project where I try to figure out how to make a language scripting system in godot for a dialogue/visual novel system.
 It's very easily modifiable, so it's quite flexible.
+Huge shoutout to GDQuest and Dialogic (most things here are based off of their code)

 #  CURRENT COMMANDS: